Cellular broadband solutions have changed OOBM and other IT troubleshooting practices

 For example, a manufacturing and warehousing company linked air conditioning units and other HVAC machinery on a cellular air-gapped network to separate these IoT devices from the company’s production network.
 The company’s IT staff provided secure third-party access to the HVAC supplier to monitor the equipment and address potential outages before they experienced any critical stages.
 They were able to offer these capabilities through Cradlepoint secure authentication in NetCloud Manager so that the HVAC network could be monitored and maintained through in-band management.

 Keeping network issues from getting out of hand

-With increasing skill shortages, cellular in-band and Out-of-Band Management are essential tools to minimize the cost and time of traveling support staff and keep organizations online and operational.
+With increasing skill shortages, it's important to consider cellular in-band vs. Out-of-Band Management, as they are essential tools to minimize the cost and time of traveling support staff and keep organizations online and operational.
 Additionally, many organizations are discovering that wireless edge solutions using LTE and 5G can create segregated network segments for remote locations, which are valuable for network failover, testing new equipment, and supporting ad hoc applications, among many other uses.